 Note: this is a work in progress.
 I’ll update it as I find more information.

 Just when you think you’ve never met another Hendrickson besides your closest family members, let me introduce you to the wide world of Hendricksons and Hendricks in the Colonial era in America.
-These are families that came to America from the 1600s through 1776.
+These are families that live in America from the 1600s through 1780.

 Because migration patterns were similar for early Americans, it’s not uncommon for two families with the same name to be in the same place at the same time — and NOT be related at all.
 Every time I find “my” Hendricksons in the same place as another Hendrickson family line, I’ll write about them so you can keep track and not be confused about seeing a lot of mismatched Hendricksons in the same place.

 Most people used Hendrickson, Hendricks or Hendrick before the Revolutionary War.
 Occasionally a hurried clerk might shorten it to Hendrix or Hendrixson, but the consistent use of the “x” in the surname came much later, in the 1800s.

 In order to find my Colonial Hendricksons, I had to figure out which Hendrickson families we were NOT a part of.

 Of course, DNA helps: there are paternal DNA haplogroups and maternal DNA hapolgroups.
 These haplogroups are passed down, father-to-son and mother-to-daughter.